mobgen/halo-documentation/docs/ios/notifications/ios_advanced_firebase_usecases.md

 ### Usage of additional Firebase libs

-As an example of another Firebase libs usage, the developer can add the Analitics lib (located at: $(SRCROOT)/Carthage/Build/iOS/ ) to their project configuration (under Embedded Binaries) and later after the  Halo Firebase configure [case 1] (occurring on the Push add-on startup) or their own configure [case 2] (explained on the above example) start making using of the initialized instance of Firebase Analitics.
+As an example of another Firebase libs usage, the developer can add the Analitics lib (located at:
+`$(SRCROOT)/Carthage/Build/iOS/`) to their project configuration (under Embedded Binaries) and later after the Halo Firebase configure [case 1] (occurring on the Push add-on startup) or their own configure [case 2] (explained on the above example) start making using of the initialized instance of Firebase Analytics.

 ```swift
 // [case 1] - After the Halo startup